tassiluca/direct-style-experiments/README.md

 │   │  └─ main/
 │   │     └─ scala/
 │   │        ├─ boundaries   # `boundary` and `break` implementations
-│   │        ├─ examples     # some common examples
+│   │        ├─ examples     # some examples
 │   │        └─ pimping      # proposed extensions to the Scala Gears library
 │   └─ test                  # general tests (cancellation, structured concurrency, ...)
 ├── rears                    # extensions to the Scala Gears library for Rx